 To change the position of the field in the form, click the field and drag and drop it anywhere within the form.

-Once a field or question is added, the following options display to the right of the row:
+Once a field or question is added, the following options may display :

 Click the Settings icon to open the following options: